|Course code: 176101||Subject title: BUSINESS ECONOMICS|

 |GOÑI LEGAZ, SALOMÉ (Resp) [Mentoring ]||ANZOLA ROMAN, PAULA [Mentoring ]|

 |GARCES GALDEANO, LUCIA [Mentoring ]|

 Dirección General / Organization and Human Resources.

 CG15.
 Ethical behavior in the job

 CG17.
 Self-learning skills

 CB4.
 Students should be able to effectively deliver information, ideas, problems and solutions to the audience

-CE01.
-Understand economic institutions as the result and application of theoretical or formal models that represent how the economy works
+SP01 Understand economic institutions as a result and application of theoretical or formal representations about how the economy works.

 |Learning outcomes||Content||Training activities||Evaluation system|